 Residency training at Nationwide Children's Hospital is fast-paced, high-tech, and challenging.
 And yet, we are proud that our program still stays focused on the resident as a whole person, with social and psychological needs.
 Below is a snapshot of "a day in the life of an intern at Nationwide Children's".

-7:37am Review patient vitals and labs – Talk with and check on the patients prior to rounds.
+7:30 a.m.
+Review patient vitals and labs – Examine patients prior to rounds.

-8:30am On Family-Centered Rounds with the attending, resident, nurses, case managers and medical students on the Pulmonary Service.
+8:30 a.m.
+On Family-Centered Rounds with the attending, resident, nurses, pharmacy, case managers and medical students on the Pulmonary Service.

-11:32am Finish morning work – Call consultants, ordering lab/x-rays, discharge patients, answer questions, etc.
+11:30 a.m.
+Finish morning work – Call consultants, order lab/x-rays, discharge patients, answer questions, etc.

-12:07pm At the Acute Care Series lecture – today’s topic is DKA.
-Lunch provided!
+12:07 p.m.
+At the Acute Care Series lecture in the Resident Center conference center – today’s topic is DKA – Lunch Provided!

 The Resident’s Center is the heart of activities, offering a modern, well-equipped place to socialize and build relationships with fellow residents.
 The center features dedicated classroom space alongside areas for rest and relaxation.
 The conference room is used for noon conferences and weekly didactic lectures.
 Two floors of private sleeping rooms, with private or shared bathrooms, are available to residents.